Mum's advice: Wrangling kids on flights

-Sam Pearse spent nearly two years exploring the world with her son Jet, making her an expert on travelling with children.
+Sam Pease spent nearly two years exploring the world with her son Jet, making her an expert on travelling with children.
 Here she shares some practical advice for wrangling kids on flights.

 There's no easy way around it: some flights will be bad. but you can lessen the impact.